Swarm-DISC/Swarm_notebooks/docs/welcome.md

 ## How to use this resource

 Some of these pages are generated from Jupyter notebooks which can be interacted with on the VRE - on those pages you will see a 🚀 rocket button at the top.
 Hover over that button and select *JupyterHub* to launch the notebook interactively (after first creating a free account).
-The notebooks are also available within the VRE already, baked in to the notebook launcher.
+The notebooks are also available within the VRE already, baked into the notebook launcher.

 :::{admonition} To give feedback (questions, suggestions, anything!) to help us improve:
 :class: tip